StreetStrider/fluh/readme.md

 * When Bud acquire value it propagates it to *effects* and *dependents*.
 If Bud already has value, newly created effects and dependents will be notified immediately with that value.
 * All schema is sync by default, but you are free to create async operators (defer, delay…).
+* Data graph is optimized for static usage, however, you can create new streams dynamically.
+Streams' disposal is still a task to solve (`TODO`).
+In static graph disposal is not an issue at all.
 * Can be pure and impure, depending on usage.

 If you think some of the decisions are not good, there's a great family of